Supporting Brain and Body Function for Stroke Patients Through Hyperbaric Oxygen

 • Among attention, processing speed, and working memory, “the attention and processing speed improved” the most.

-These results illustrate the potential video games have in supporting cognitive rehabilitation after a stroke.
-Like board games and puzzles, video games can offer the same stimulation the brain needs to enhance critical thinking and memory.
+These results illustrate the potential that video games have in supporting cognitive rehabilitation after a stroke.
+Like board games and puzzles, video games can offer the stimulation the brain needs to enhance critical thinking and memory.

 One study even notes that motor-sensor video games could offer physical benefits.
 When working with a therapist, the games “allow patients recovering from a stroke to improve their motor skills and affected arm movements.”

-3. Lifestyle Activities for Stroke Patients
+3. Lifestyle Activities for Stroke Patients to Boost Brain Health

+Beyond digitial and board games, everyday lifestyle activities can provide valuable cognitive stimulations while keeping your rehabilitation varied and engaging.
 Here are some lifestyle activities for stroke patients that shake things up by offering more diverse, non-digital options that can create balance in your life.

 Music